-e3 Wealth manages over $500 million in assets and provides a family office model to individuals, families and business owners at all levels of net worth. e3 Tax boasts a staff of 18 including six Certified Public Accountants and three Enrolled Agents and serves over 2,000 individual and corporate clients.
+e3 Wealth oversees $500+ million in assets and provides a family office model to individuals, families and business owners at all levels of net worth. e3 Tax provides comprehensive bookkeeping, accounting, business consulting and tax preparation services to our clients with our qualified Certified Public Accountants (CPA) and Enrolled Agents.
+In 2016, e3 Tax served over 2,000 individual and corporate clients.

 The chances of needing long-term care, its cost, and strategies for covering that cost.

 Using smart management to get more of what you want and free up assets to invest.